SoftCircuits/Silk/docs/UsingLibrary.md

 The `Runtime` class exposes three events: `Begin`, `Function` and `End`.
 The `Begin` event is called when the program starts to run.
 The `BeginEventArgs` argument contains a property called `UserData`.
 You can use this property to store any contextual data in your application and this same object will be passed to the other `Runtime` events.

 The `Function` event is called when the program executes a call to a function that you registered with `Compiler.RegisterFunction()`.
 The `FunctionEventArgs` includes a `Name` property that contains the name of the function.
-Note that while the language is not case-sensitive, the name of the function will always have the same case as the name you passed to `Compiler.RegisterFunction()`.
+Note that while the language is not case-sensitive, the name of the function passed to the `Function` event handler will always have the same case as the name you passed to `Compiler.RegisterFunction()`.
 It also includes a `Parameters` property, which is an array of arguments that were passed to the function.
 And it also includes a `ReturnValue` property, which specifies the function's return value.

 This is demonstrated by the following example.